ServiceWeaver/weaver/website/blog/testing.md

 and check out.
 Online Boutique consists of eleven microservices written in five different programming languages.
-[Running the application locally][onlineboutique_local] requires 4 CPUs, 4.0 GiB of memory, 32 GB of disk space, a locally running Kubernetes cluster, can take upwards of 20 minutes, and is configured via over 8000 lines of YAML and Dockerfiles.
+[Running the application locally][onlineboutique_local] requires 4 CPUs, 4.0 GiB of memory, 32 GB of disk space, a locally running Kubernetes cluster, and over 8000 lines of YAML and Dockerfiles.
+The [Online Boutique documentation][onlineboutique_local] explains that the application can take upwards of 20 minutes to start running the first time.
 And this is just to *run* the application.
 Integration testing it would require even more effort.

 In contrast to this, we [ported Online Boutique to Service Weaver][sw_onlineboutique] and are able to integration test the application with